Habbie/hello-dns/optional.md

 # EDNS, Dynamic Updates, TSIG, DNAME, DNS Cookies & more
 So far we've focussed on the simplest possible form of DNS that is interoperable with today's internet.
-Over the past 3 decades however, a lot has been added to DNS however.
+Over the past 3 decades however, a lot has been added to DNS.

 Items relevant for authoritative servers and resolvers: